Inflation Reduction Act and Bipartisan Infrastructure Law Resource Center

 We also provide some background about the legislation, explore what is missing from the bill and what can be done to ensure job quality and equity, break down the implementation mechanisms included in the bills and how they operate, provide a look at some key provisions in the bill, and provide easy to reference grids of key provisions and how they work.

-These fact sheets break down the investments in the Inflation Reduction Act and discuss how:
+These fact sheets, program specific user guides, toolkits, maps, and reports break down the investments in the Inflation Reduction Act and Bipartisan Infrastructure Law:

 - Additional and Outside Resources on the Bipartisan Infrastructure Law (BIL)